vivekrp/metamcp/apps/frontend/README-i18n.md

 ### 3. Fallbacks

-- Chinese translations automatically fall back to English if missing
+- Other language translations automatically fall back to English if missing
 - Keys are returned as-is if no translation is found

 ## Troubleshooting